Skip to content

 4. Recruit volunteers

-One easy way to save money when hosting a budget-friendly benefit concert is by recruiting volunteers to help work the event, rather than hiring for roles like caterer or security.
+One easy way to save money when hosting a budget-friendly benefit concert is by recruiting volunteers to help with the event, rather than hiring for roles such as catering or security.

 Keep in mind that volunteer recruitment requires advance planning.
 Krista, a RaiseRight coordinator who fundraises for a high school band and color guard booster club, spearheads a volunteer-run benefit concert annually.
 "Our band show is the most successful with enough volunteers.
 It takes a large crew at a specific time to make it happen.
 We need to be well-organized and start planning and recruiting well before the event."